wordofwarning/wordofwarning.org/current/2022-springsummer/gambit/index.md

 Gambit — the act of tripping someone to make them fall…?

 #### Details
-FREE: aimed for you to encounter by chance in the city streets.<br>Times: Saturday 20 August 2022, *approx* 12-12.45pm, 1-2.30pm, 3.30-4.15pm.<br>Location: <a href="https://www.creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF
+FREE: aimed for you to encounter by chance in the city streets.<br>Date: Saturday 20 August 2022<br>Times: *approximately* 12noon-12.45pm, 1.45pm-2.30pm, 3.30pm-4.15pm<br>Location: <a href="https://www.creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF

 *You might also catch a glimpse of a rehearsal if you happen to be around MMU Birley Campus in Hulme on Tuesday 16 August, or in MediaCity at Salford Quays on Thursday 18 August!
 See a Preview at 2pm in the Piazza.*